 Management and Society Major, B.A.

-Some students have combined management and society with majors in such academic disciplines as economics, sociology, psychology, public policy, history, and political science.
+Students have combined management and society with majors in such academic disciplines as economics, sociology, psychology, public policy, history, and political science.
+The curriculum prepares students to either directly enter the workforce or as preparation for business-oriented graduate and professional degree programs.

 Student Learning Outcomes